MicrosoftDocs/windows-dev-docs/hub/apps/design/devices/designing-for-tv.md

 ensure that the UI looks great at 960 x 540 px at 100% scale (or 1280 x 720 px at 100% scale for HTML apps) utilizing [adaptive techniques](../layout/screen-sizes-and-breakpoints-for-responsive-design.md).

 Designing for Xbox is a little different from designing for PC because you only need to worry about one resolution, 1920 x 1080.
-It doesn't matter if the user has a TV that has better resolution&mdash;UWP apps will always scale to 1080p.
+It doesn't matter if the user has a TV that has better resolution &mdash; UWP apps will always scale to 1080p.

 Correct asset sizes from the 200% (or 150% for HTML apps) set will also be pulled in for your app when running on Xbox One, regardless of TV resolution.